-2.2.4.3 Seawater Intrusion
+2.2.2.32.2.4.3 Seawater Intrusion

 Historically, seawater intrusion has been documented at Soquel Point in the Purisima A- and has been consistently detected at deep monitoring wells in all coastal monitoring clusters in the Aromas area (in both Purisima F-unit and Aromas Red Sands aquifers).
-With the exception of monitoring well cluster SC-A1, coastal monitoring clusters in the Aromas area were installed with their deepest completion intentionally located below the freshwater-saltwater interface to monitor increases in chloride concentrations.
+TheWith the exception in the Aromas isof monitoring well cluster SC-A1, which wascoastal monitoring clusters in the Aromas area were installed with itstheir deepest completion intentionally located below the freshwater-saltwater interface to monitor increases in chloride concentrations.
 Chloride data from Water Year 2018 shows that the extent of seawater intrusion has remained the same over the past few years (Figure 2-35).
 Coastal well locations where seawater intrusion has not been observed continue to show no indication of seawater intrusion.
 Groundwater quality where seawater intrusion has been observed is either stable or improving with the exception of one well.
-At SC-A2B, an increasing trend has been observed over the last two years and the latest sample exceeded the minimum threshold that is set for this well as part of the Basin's sustainable management criteria in Section 3.
+At SC-A2B, an increasing trend has been observed over the last two years and the latest sample exceeded the minimum threshold that is set for this well as part of the Basin's sustainable management criteria- in Section 3.
 If any of the following three samples at SC-A2B exceed the minimum threshold, this would be considered an undesirable result based on the sustainable management criteria proposal contained in this GSP.